department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility/ratings.md

 We assign you a disability rating based on the severity of your disability.
 We use this rating to determine your compensation rate.

-For each disability claim, we assign a severity rating from 0% to 100% in 10% increments (for example, 10%, 20%, 30%).

 ### What does VA use to decide my disability rating?